 In this effort, we first update a second-generation genome-scale metabolic model (iCth446) for C. thermocellum by correcting cofactor dependencies, restoring elemental and charge balances, and updating GAM and NGAM values to improve phenotype predictions.
 The iCth446 model is next used as a scaffold to develop a core kinetic model (k-ctherm118) of the C. thermocellum central metabolism using the Ensemble Modeling (EM) paradigm.
 Model parameterization is carried out by simultaneously imposing fermentation yield data in lactate, malate, acetate, and hydrogen production pathways for 19 measured metabolites spanning a library of 19 distinct single and multiple gene knockout mutants along with 18 intracellular metabolite concentration data for a Δgldh mutant and ten experimentally measured Michaelis–Menten kinetic parameters.

 Dash, Satyakam; Khodayari, Ali; Zhou, Jilai; Holwerda, Evert K.; Olson, Daniel; Lynd, Lee; and Maranas, Costas, "Development of a Core Clostridium Thermocellum Kinetic Metabolic Model Consistent with Multiple Genetic Perturbations" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 558.